This Soft Gingerbread Cookie recipe makes a batch of traditional Christmas cookies that you can cut out and bake for Christmas dessert!

 After an hour remove dough from the refrigerator and roll out to ¼” thickness.

 Using your cookies cutters cut out your cookies.
+Place each cut out on a parchment paper lined baking sheet.
 Press dough scraps back together and roll out again until all of the dough is used.

 Bake for 8-10 minutes.
 Or until the edges of your cookies just start to darken.